Farmers would rather have trade solutions than Trump's $12 billion aid, representatives say

 Ibach, a Nebraskan, said the aid package will deliver economic benefits not just to farmers and ranchers, but ripple out to their suppliers on one end and operations such as food processors on the other.

 Ibach pushed back on a suggestion that the programs were being rushed.
-He said USDA has been analyzing options since President Trump asked the department to do so in April.
+He said the USDA has been analyzing options since Trump asked the department to do so in April.

 More details on payment distributions and the process for signing up are expected around Labor Day, he said.